kebasaa/pyucache/Readme.md

   - [Bleak](https://github.com/hbldh/bleak) version 0.16, as this is available in Anaconda.
 Note that this is an old version.

-## Typical setup of a script using the Apogee Device class
+## Typical setup of a script and functionnality using the Apogee Device class

 The typical use of the Apogee Device class is the following, recommended by the Apogee μCache AT-100 API manual: